A supermartingale approach to Gaussian process based sequential design of experiments: Stepwise Uncertainty Reduction

 An uncertainty functional of the form~\eqref{eq:def-H-from-loss} is clearly $\Mcal$-measurable if the infimum over~$d$ can be restricted to a countable subset of~$\Dset$ (since the linear functionals $\nu \mapsto {\overline L}_{\nu}(d)$ are $\Mcal$-measurable by Lemma~\ref{lem:P-measurability-2}).
 This is true, for instance, if $\Dset$ is separable and $d \mapsto {\overline L}_{\nu}(d)$ is continuous for all~$\nu$.
-The following result provides more general sufficient conditions for the measurability of~$\Hcal$, that can cope with the case where ${\overline L}_{\nu}$ takes infinite values---an important example of which is discussed in Section~\ref{sec:example:ei}.
-The reader is referred to \citet[][Section~2.1]{molchanov06} for the definition of Effros measurability.
+See Proposition~\ref{prop:EI:H:measurable} for an example where~$L$ is discontinuous.